-The bracelet uses folded links and have hollow end links.
+The bracelet uses folded links and has hollow end links.
 The clasp is far from robust and sturdy.
 It does the job and wears comfortably, but it does not give a positive impression of quality and robustness.
 The bracelet feels cheap which is quite as it can damage the first and overall impression of the watch.

 The good part about the bracelet is that it looks quite good and goes well with the watch design, but speaking of quality, it’s quite bad.

-The good news is that you can change straps on this watch.
-The SNK355 looks great with all kinds of difference straps, and this will really enhance the premium look of it.
+The good news is that you can change the straps on this watch.
+The SNK355 looks great with all kinds of different straps, and this will really enhance its premium look of it.
 If you want to make the watch more formal, it will look great on a leather strap.
 If you want it to be more casual, it will look amazing on a NATO strap too.
 Its 18mm lug width can make it a bit harder to find appropriate straps, but since the strap market has grown so much in recent years, it shouldn’t be an issue.

 My recommendation is to change the strap as soon as you can.